garystafford/fav-color-service/README.md

 [![Build Status](https://travis-ci.org/garystafford/fav-color-service.svg?branch=master)](https://travis-ci.org/garystafford/fav-color-service)

-# Favorite Color Service
+# Favorite Color μService

 ## Introduction

+The Favorite Color Spring Boot μService is part of a multi-tier, Angular-Node-Spring-MongoDB sample application platform.
+The [Favorite Color Web Application](https://github.com/garystafford/fav-color-ngweb) makes RESTful API calls to the Favorite Color μService, via the Node-based [Web BFF](https://github.com/garystafford/fav-color-bff).
+The Favorite Color Service is backed by MongoDB.

-A sample Spring Boot RESTful API microservice, backed by MongoDB.
-The Favorite Color service exposes several HTTP endpoints, listed below.
+The Favorite Color μService exposes several HTTP endpoints, listed below.
 Calling those endpoints, end-users can review color choices, submit a favorite color, view all the results, and view the favorite.
 End-users can also create random data for simulations.

+The entire sample application platform is designed to be provisioned and deployed to AWS, using HashiCorp Packer and Terraform.
+The web application and BFF are designed to sit in the public subnet behind a load balancer, while the μService(s) and database(s) sit in the private subnet, also behind an internal load balancer.

 ## Quick Start

-The Favorite Color service requires MongoDB to be pre-installed and running locally, on port `27017`.
+The Favorite Color μService requires MongoDB to be pre-installed and running locally, on port `27017`.
-To clone, build, test, and run the service, locally:
+To clone, build, test, and run the service:

 ```bash
 git clone https://github.com/garystafford/fav-color-service.git